 Does vegan also mean cruelty-free?

-The current status of animal experiments
+The current status of animal testing

 Cruelty-free manufacturing – what we do as a company